The Joy of Creative Deprivation

 As scary as that is, it's almost scarier to contemplate a jaded child.
 A child who throws his toys and clothes around because there are always more to come.
 A child who learns to overeat because treats are readily available.
 A child who is never really thankful for anything.
 A child who has no patience.
 A child who feels entitled and sees no reason to work or save.
 A real-life Veruca Salt who always wants more now.

 One way to prevent this horrible outcome is to practice what simple-living expert Amy Dacyczyn called "creative deprivation."
-The idea is that if you don't routinely buy a bunch of stuff for your children, they will be grateful for what they have and more creative with what they find.
+The idea is that if you don't routinely buy a bunch of stuff for your children, they'll be more grateful for what they have and more creative with what they find.

 When you give excessively to your kids, the constant influx of toys, treats, trips, and hours in front of the TV or computer begin to seem normal.
 Any reduction in the constant flow seems like a hardship.